 The main goal of glaucoma treatment is to decrease the intraocular pressure in order to stop the process from complicating.

 To start with the treatment, your doctor is most likely to prescribe eye drops.
 If they don’t reduce IOP or more advanced treatment procedures are required, he may suggest any one of the following treatments:

 Medications for Glaucoma

 There are several medications that are particularly designed to decrease intraocular pressure.
 These medications are available either in the form of eye drops or pills.
 Your ophthalmologist may prescribe one of these or both in combination.

 Surgery for Glaucoma

-If there is an obstruction in a channel that is causing an elevation in IOP, your doctor may suggest a surgery.
+If there is an obstruction in a channel that is causing an elevation in IOP, your doctor may suggest surgery.
 A surgery would make a path for fluid to drain properly.
-A surgery can also help destroying tissues that are causing pressure build-up.
+Surgery can also help to destroy tissues that are causing pressure build-up.

 Laser peripheral iridotomy may also be used.
 This procedure creates small gaps in your iris in order to increase the movement of fluid.